Media-Ed-Online/princ-int-media-2017aut/modules/topic-01/_posts/2017-01-02-standards.md

 ### What Does This Mean For Me?

-You make product and experiences.
+You make products and experiences.
 These may be websites, digital art, interactive installations, video games, or films.
 Every "thing" you make has a story to tell.
 As we progress through the semester, we'll look at design standards and philosophies, and how we can use them create experiences and communicate with audiences.
-Have you considered what your design philosophy is?

-Have you considered what you design philosophy is?
-Consider Apple's:
+#### Have you considered what you design philosophy is?

+Since it will come up in the film on the next page, let's consider Apple's:
 <div class="embed-responsive embed-responsive-16by9"><iframe class="embed-responsive-item" src="https://www.youtube.com/embed/PKbPPFqONH0" frameborder="0" allowfullscreen></iframe></div>

 *You can read more about the history of standardization at the [American National Standards Institute](https://www.standardslearn.org/coursedetails.aspx?key=60).